Falcon911/spearhead-exile/README.md

 # spearhead-exile

-Modded mission created by Tim Cannon.
+Modded mission created by Falcon911.
 Was given full permission to clone and reuse this mission.

 Features:

 Community Update Project Weapons
 Arma 2’s best weapons remade in high quality for Arma 3, loot and trade guns such as the Lee Enfield, CZ550, L85A2 and AS50.

-Al Rayak
+Lingor Map
-Survive, Build and Explore in the Vast Terrain that features tall vegetation and vast forests.
+Survive, Build and Explore in the Vast Terrain that features tall vegetation and vast forests and jungle.

-Re-Worked Loot Tables
-High End Snipers such as the GM6 Lynx and AS50 are now rare, if you find one; you better treasure it.

-Re-Worked Trader
-Removed High End Snipers such as the GM6 Lynx from the Trader making them even rarer and increasing their value overall, additionally; all High End Weapons and Ammo have received a price increase meaning players are no longer walking Armories.

 Added Additional Loot
 Weapons from CUP such as the Lee Enfield, M16 and L85A2 are now new to Exile, however new loot such as First Aid Kits can now be found within Al Rayak